lavinei/pybats_nbdev/README.md

 2. **Generalized**: We can choose the distribution of the observations (Normal, Poisson, Bernoulli, or Binomial)
 3. **Linear**: Forecasts are made by a standard linear combination of coefficients multiplied by predictors

+The correct model type depends upon your time series, $y_t$.
+The most common type of observations are continuous real numbers, which can be modeled using a normal Dynamic Linear Model (`dlm`).

+PyBATS is unique in the current Python ecosystem because it provides dynamic models for non-normally distribution observations:

+- Poisson DGLMs (`pois_dglm`) model positive integers, as in the example above with counts of daily item sales.
+- Bernoulli DGLMs (`bern_dglm`) model data that can be encoded as $0-1$, or success-failure.
+An example is a time series of changes in stock price, where positive changes are coded as $1$, and negative changes are coded as $0$.
+- Binomial DGLMs (`bin_dglm`) model the sum of Bernoulli $0-1$ outcomes.
+An example is the daily count of responses to a survey, in which $n_t$ people are contacted each day, and they choose whether to respond independently.

+## Model Components

+The *linear* combination in a DGLM is the multiplication (dot product) of the state vector by the regression vector

+{% raw %}
+$$\lambda_t = F_t^{'} \theta_t$$
+{% endraw %}

+Where:
+- $\lambda_t$ is called the linear predictor
+- $\theta_t$ is called the state vector
+- $F_t$ is called the regression vector

 The coefficients in a DGLM are all stored in the state vector, $\theta_t$.
-The state vector is defined by a set of different components, which are defined up front by the modeler.
+The state vector is defined by a set of different *components*, which are defined up front by the modeler.

 ### Trend Component